How To Use Red Light Therapy for Testosterone: Don’t.

 Testosterone is essential for building and maintaining muscle mass and strength, supporting bone density, influencing fat distribution, and driving libido and reproductive health.
 It also plays a role in mood, energy levels, and mental clarity.

 Testosterone production occurs mainly in specialized cells in the testicles called Leydig cells.
 These cells rely on healthy mitochondria, the energy-producing structures within cells, to function properly.
+(1) Research published in the Journal of Clinical Endocrinology and Metabolism has documented that testosterone levels in men have been declining over recent decades, independent of age, likely driven by lifestyle and environmental factors (2).
+After age 30, testosterone levels typically decline at a rate of around 1 to 2% per year, which means the search for effective, evidence-based support strategies is increasingly relevant (3).
 When testosterone levels are lower than normal, you might notice symptoms such as fatigue, decreased motivation, reduced muscle mass, loss of strength, increased body fat, mood changes like irritability or depression, and a lower sex drive.
 Low testosterone can also contribute to issues like erectile dysfunction and reduced sperm motility, both of which can affect reproductive health.

 Common causes of low testosterone include aging, certain medical conditions, injuries to the testicles, chronic inflammation, chronic stress, obesity, and some medications.
 To determine your testosterone levels, healthcare professionals typically use a blood test, usually performed in the morning when levels are at their highest.